plugcommunity/documentation/api/roles.md

 # Permission Levels

-Within plug there are two types of roles, staff roles, and global roles.
+Within plug there are two types of roles: staff roles, and global roles.

-You can see the staff roles [here](/api/constants.md) In the staff roles column.
+You can see the staff roles API constants [here](/api/constants.md), in the staff roles column.

 The gRoles are reserved for Admins and Brand Ambassadors.